The Values of Cultural Diplomacy

 The creative arts provide a powerful vehicle for conveying our culture and values.
 At their best they engage people in a two-way conversation, they tap into emotions that all humans have in common, and they eliminate language barriers.

-But the arts are not the only way we can communicate our shared values.
-We can also do it by bringing people to study in UAE universities and encouraging the study of our culture in foreign universities, by participating in international sporting events, or by finding new ways to engage the millions of people who visit the UAE each year.
+We can also Communicate our shared values by bringing people to study in UAE universities and encourage the study of our culture in foreign universities, by participating in international sporting events, or by finding new ways to engage the millions of people who visit the UAE each year.

-I will work with colleagues inside and outside MoFAIC to join the dots between these our rich cultural tapestry and our robust foreign policy, and to ensure that the UAE’s embassies are doing as much as they can to support and amplify those efforts.
+OPCD works with colleagues inside and outside MoFAIC to join the dots between these our rich cultural tapestry and our robust foreign policy, to ensure that the UAE’s embassies are doing as much as they can to support and amplify those efforts.

-We will also develop a ‘toolkit’ for UAE embassies and work with the Emirates Diplomatic Academy to train our diplomats in cultural diplomacy.
+OPCD provides a ‘toolkit’ for UAE embassies and works with the Anwar Gargash Diplomatic Academy to support our diplomats in cultural diplomacy.
 The priority is not on just communicating with political leadership but with opinion leaders in the cultural, media, business, education and sports sectors, as well as the wider public.

 And our focus should not just be on western countries, which the UAE has traditionally targeted, though countries such as the US, France and the UK remain very important to us.
 But it is also a priority that we build stronger connections and cultural understanding in the major Asian countries, such as China and India.

 Equally, we must do all we can to cement ties within our own region, working closely with our trusted allies and partners in the Gulf such as Saudi Arabia, and reaching out to strategic neighbours like Iraq.
 Our cultural diplomacy should convey the non-sectarian and tolerant nature of the UAE’s values, thereby strengthening the UAE’s connection with all Arab people, whatever their religion or sect.